Pennsylvania Department of Health

 Observations:

-Based on review of nursing time schedules, resident census and staff interviews, it was determined the facility failed to ensure the minimum nurse aide staff to resident ratio was provided on each shift for six shifts out of 21 reviewed.
+Based on a review of nurse staffing and staff interviews, it was determined the facility failed to ensure the minimum nurse aide staff to resident ratio was provided on each shift for 13 shifts out of 21 shifts reviewed.

-A review of the facility's weekly staffing records revealed that on the following date the facility failed to provide minimum nurse aide staff of 1:11 on the evening shift and 1:15 on the night shift, based on the facility's census:
+A review of the facility's weekly staffing records revealed that on the following dates the facility failed to provide the minimum nurse aide staff of 1:10 on the day shift, 1:11 on the evening shift, and 1:15 on the night shift based on the facility's census:

-An interview with the Nursing Home Administrator (NHA) on April 9, 2025, at 12:15 PM, confirmed that the facility failed to provide a minimum nurse aide staffing ratios on the above shifts.
+An interview with the Nursing Home Administrator on February 12, 2026, at 2:30 PM, confirmed the facility had not met the required NA to resident ratios on the above dates.

 P5520 CNA Staffing Ratios